SIRE 2.0

 A manual review of a SIRE 2.0 Report is still possible, but the increased data and granularity may benefit from using a vetting system for support.

-The introduction of the new question types and observation categories will significantly support the effectiveness of your vetting policies in your decision-making process.
+The introduction of the new question types and observation categories significantly supports the effectiveness of your vetting policies in your decision-making process.

 This broader range of questions will enable more accurate risk assessment and in-depth root cause analysis of issues, allowing for further refinement of vetting policies for future vets.